VidyaSource/website/src/_content/blog/lessons-learned-react-component-library-typescript.md

 functionality.
 This separation of concerns makes it easier to reason about our code and makes the files themselves a lot lighter.

-Chakra UI also comes with some helpful hooks like [useDisclosure](https://chakra-ui.com/docs/hooks/use-disclosure) that come in handy.
+Chakra UI also features with some helpful hooks like [useDisclosure](https://chakra-ui.com/docs/hooks/use-disclosure) that come in handy.

 If you use Chakra UI for your own component library, you will probably need some alias imports to deal with name collisions.
 For example, we call our button components, to no one's surprise, `Button`, but so does Chakra UI.
 So we do this: